nicolasns97/Unitelma-E-Learning-Downloader/README.md

      python e-learning-downloader/main.py --skip-optional-recordings --skip-attachments
      ```

     ### Notes:

     - Make sure to run the program from the root directory as running it from any other directory may cause path or import errors.

+## Links

+- [TODO List](TODO.md) - Track ongoing and completed tasks in the project.